repeatexplorer/workshop/2025/practical_training_day_2.md

 | Singularity container for annotation pipeline | SIF   | `/mnt/data/assembly_repeat_annotation_pipeline_0.6.7.sif` |

-The pipeline supports supplying a additional custom repeat library via the optional `custom_library` parameter.
+The pipeline supports supplying an additional custom repeat library via the optional `custom_library` parameter.
 When provided, RepeatMasker will use this library for similarity-based annotation.
 Sequences must be in FASTA format, with headers following the convention: